sebdart/ngauspice/README.md

 ## How to remove completly NODE.js and NPM before re-installing
 NODE.js and NPM are very difficult tools to use; hard to install and hard to completely remove from your system.
 From time to time, you may have to remove a previous broken version and re-install anew--aspecially if you did a Global Install.
 Also, please note, that Auspice and Pivotal Cloud Foundry are compatible with only a few version of NPM and NODE.js.

-It is recommended you do this complete removal of NPM/NODEjs from your system if you want to install a newer version of NPM/NODEjs.
+It is also recommended that you do this complete removal of NPM/NODEjs from your system before installing a newer/update version of NPM/NODEjs.

 So, follow these instructions:

 ### Removing GLOBAL NODEjs/NPM from RHEL
-Be in /home directory: cd ~
+Be in /home directory: `cd ~`

 ```
 ~$ sudo rm -rf .npm